johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   Everything you are, think, see, feel is electrical signals.  - Elon Musk

-# Strict with yourself, Lenient with others
+# Strict with yourself, Lenient with others (Extreme Ownership)

 - Poor Richard: Neglect kills injuries, Revenge increases them